yodra/barbershop/README.md

   - run `docker-compose up --build`, it will start a postgresql container with a table *user* and a demo user.
   - Verify that postgresql is running: `docker ps`
   - Verify that the environment variables in **Dockerfile** are the same in your **application.properties** file
-      - spring.datasource.url= jdbc:postgresql://localhost:5432/reports
+      - spring.datasource.url= jdbc:postgresql://localhost:5432/barbershop
-      - spring.datasource.username=postgres
+      - spring.datasource.username=barbershop
-      - spring.datasource.password=mysecretpassword
+      - spring.datasource.password=12345

 - Build the project:
   - `mvn clean install`